paritytech/polkadot-sdk/bridges/modules/messages/README.md

-# Messages Module
+# Bridge Messages Pallet

-The messages module is used to deliver messages from source chain to target chain.
+The messages pallet is used to deliver messages from source chain to target chain.
 Message is (almost) opaque to the module and the final goal is to hand message to the message dispatch mechanism.

 ## Contents

 - [Overview](#overview)
 - [Message Workflow](#message-workflow)
 - [Integrating Message Lane Module into Runtime](#integrating-messages-module-into-runtime)